davide-casiraghi/ci-global-calendar/README.md

 - php artisan key:generate
 - go to your .env file and change database details
 - import the database file in your mysql database (ask to Davide the most updated vesion)
+- create an apache virtual host with the same url you set in the APP_URL parameter in .env
-- start then the server running: php artisan serve
+- or.. start then the server running: php artisan serve

 # Credits and contributors
 Davide Casiraghi